-Plans to develop housing and expand space for supportive employment ventures adjacent to our Next Key Center took a step forward this month as the Novato Design Review Commission unanimously approved our exterior design and landscape plans.
+Plans to develop housing and expand space for supportive employment ventures adjacent to our Next Key Center took a step forward in January as the Novato Design Review Commission unanimously approved our exterior design and landscape plans.

 The proposal, now advancing for further review by the City of Novato, includes 24 units of supportive housing for homeless veterans and 26 units of affordable workforce housing on the 2.8-acre site known as the “HUD parcel.”
 The proposal includes a manufacturing kitchen for Wagster Treats, the gourmet dog biscuits produced by Homeward Bound, and space for small cooking or baking classes.